dillonhafer/wildcard/README.md

 ## Problem

 We have a case where two fields should be combined wherever the item is displayed.
-For instance, an ApplicationRecord's name and its asset_id.
-Users should be able to use the asset_id or name interchangeably in any tokenizer.
-The name and asset_id should be displayed everywhere the name is displayed.
+For instance, an **ApplicationRecord**'s `name` and its `asset_id`.
+Users should be able to use the `asset_id` or `name` interchangeably in any tokenizer.
+The `name` and `asset_id` should be displayed everywhere the `name` is displayed.
 This includes the index filter pages.
 As an added requirement, this combined output to be visible for users with certain roles – AccountOwner and BcTeam.

 **NOTE:** We have a method to access a user's permissions: